 - Once your mediator is retained (this means you have paid the fees and signed a contract), you will receive an “Our Family in Two Homes” resource package for each of you to complete privately – on your own time.
 The workbook will help you better prepare for the discussions you will have in joint mediation sessions, includes exercises to help understand your communication and conflict challenges and your shared values, and provides you with an overview of the law.

 - Your mediator will meet with each of you separately for 60 – 90 minutes so that you can confidentially express your needs and concerns, ask questions about the mediation process and prepare for the joint mediation sessions.
 You will also discuss the financial information you need to gather and organize to ensure your mediation sessions are productive.

 - Your first joint mediation session (both of you + your mediator) will be scheduled, usually for 2 hours, where you will all begin your work together to address your challenges and issues.

-- After an agreement has been reached in principle, your mediator will create a Mediation Report which is their understanding of the terms of agreement.
+- After an agreement has been reached in principle, your mediator will create a Mediation Report which is their understanding of the terms of the agreement.
 It is not a legally binding agreement.
 To ensure your rights are protected, each of you will take the Mediation Report to your own lawyer for independent legal advice.
 One of the lawyers will draft a Separation Agreement based on the Mediation Report.
-Once signed by both parties, this legally-binding contract is enforceable by the court should there be any breaches of its terms.
+Once signed by both parties, this legally binding contract is enforceable by the court should there be any breaches of its terms.

 During joint meetings, you and your spouse/partner will discuss your underlying interests, goals, concerns, values and priorities.
 Together, you will discuss potential solutions that meet each person’s underlying interests.
 You will have a deal.

 Call our office and set up a time for a brief meeting with one of our mediators.
-It’s free.

 All mediations are currently conducted online using Zoom, so you must have a computer, laptop or tablet with a webcam and sufficient internet service for video conferencing.